stimpy77/FastKoala/README.md

 # Fast Koala
-Enables build-time config transforms for various project types including ASP.NET 4.6-or-below web apps (but not web sites), with future plans to also ease config name management and add MSBuild scripts (Imports directives to custom .targets files) to a project.
+Enables build-time config transforms for various project types including ASP.NET 4.6-or-below web apps (but not web sites).
+It also supports adding an unlimited number of PowerShell scripts with the MSBuild project properties fully exposed, executing either before build or after build.

+There are future plans to also ease config name management and add MSBuild scripts (Imports directives to custom .targets files) to a project.

 ### "Build-time" means F5